AkinnimiManuel/IT-Engineering-Portfolio/Active-Directory/Domain-Controller-Setup/Domain-Controller-Setup.md

 ### 4. 🏗️ Promoted the Server to a Domain Controller
 - Clicked the *Promote this server to a domain controller*
 ![Promote to DC](images/10-installation-completed-promote-the-server.png)
-- Created a new forest: `stefanlab.local`
+- Created a new forest: `Manueltech.com`
 ![Created a new forest](images/11-set-a-domain-name.png)

 - Set a Directory Services Restore Mode (DSRM) password